Southside High School (Louisiana)

-Southside High School is a high school located in the city of Youngsville, Louisiana and is a part of the Lafayette Parish School System.
+Southside High School is a high school located in the city of Youngsville, Louisiana, and is a part of the Lafayette Parish School System.
 It located in the southern area of the parish.
 The school is the newest school in the parish, opening for the 2017–2018 school year, with the first graduating class being the class of 2020.
 Construction began in late April 2016, and finished in August 2017.
 The school is funded by the USDA.

 History

 Naming, mascot, and school colors selection

 In early April 2016, the Lafayette School Board made their final decision on the name for Southside High School, after the naming process had begun in December 2015.
-In a 8-1 vote, the current name was voted for by members of the board.
+In a 8–1 vote, the current name was voted for by members of the board.
 Some of the other proposed names were Youngsville High School, Caneview High, Cypress High, and Steven Bennett High School.
 The selection of the school's name was highly debated by the board.
 Youngsville Mayor Ken Ritter stated that he felt that naming the school Youngsville High School would "invoke a sense of place and a sense of pride".
-The motion to name the school after Bennett, a late U.S. Air Force Captain, was voted against in a 8-1 vote.
+The motion to name the school after Bennett, a Lafayette native and late U.S. Air Force Captain who posthumously received the Medal of Honor, was voted against in a 8–1 vote.

 After the name of the high school was decided, principal Catherine Cassidy formed a student committee on which students from the surrounding zoned schools served on.
-The goal was to decide what mascot the school would adopt.
-The shark was "overwhelmingly voted" to be the school's mascot.
-The committee had also considered the yellow jacket or a hornet.
-Other than Mentorshop Academy in Baton Rouge, Louisiana, no other school in the state had a shark as its mascot.
-It was in this same meeting that the colors for the school (teal, navy, and silver) were chosen.
+The goal was to decide what mascot the school would adopt as well as the colors of the school.
+The shark was "overwhelmingly voted" to be the school's mascot, (although the committee had also considered the yellow jacket or a hornet), and the school's colors were chosen to be teal, navy, and silver.